 Our memberships make available a number of bets for each gameday… but we’ve seen behind the scenes that you guys are able to produce literally thousands of profitable bets?

 Yes, I remember when we showed you guys what we were achieving in terms of volumes… and nobody could quite believe it!
 But we were able to demonstrate a few thousand bets over a month or two.
-Over the course of an NBA season, we’re able to identify up to 20,000 betting opportunities.
-Hundreds per day.
+Over the course of a season, we’re able to identify thousands of betting opportunities.

 So what does this mean for members?
 What do they receive to get involved in these player markets?